John Chiles: Chicago Bears

 On January 27, 2015, Chiles was signed by the Chicago Bears to a reserve/future contract.
 He suffered a concussion during camp, was waived/injured on August 30, 2015 and then released in November.

 Saskatchewan Roughriders

 On February 9, 2016, Chiles signed with the Saskatchewan Roughriders.
 He only saw action in the first three of the Riders’ eight games, collecting 135 yards and 3 touchdowns on 10 receptions, before he was released by the team on August 24, 2016.
 No reason was given for his release at the time, though he had been put on League Suspension twice in the prior month.

 Hamilton Tiger-Cats

 On September 1, 2016, Chiles signed with the Hamilton Tiger-Cats.
 After spending some time on the injured list, he was moved to the active roster on September 22nd.
-He played in 5 games for the Tiger-Cats and their one playoff game, recording 172 yards receiving on 20 receptions with 2 TDs.
+He played in 5 of the last 6 regular season games for the Tiger-Cats, recording 172 yards receiving on 20 receptions with 2 TDs.
 On February 14, 2017 he became a free agent.